-Although this search may puzzle you at first since our idea of workplace is always that occupied, most of these locations today come with designated areas in which employees can actually have a sense of calm and quietude.
+Although this search may puzzle you at first since our idea of the workplace is always that occupied, most of these locations today come with designated areas in which employees can have a sense of calm and quietude.

 If these are not available, make certain that you locate a place where you can conduct meditation with a considerable degree of serenity.

-Allocate a time
+Allocate a Time

 Once you’ve found this place, start scheduling some time for this activity.
 In this regard, it’s important to note that you don’t have to be on all fours when allocating time for meditation.
 You can start at your most convenient allocation if you must and work from there.